astral-sh/uv/docs/guides/integration/pytorch.md

 Python versions and environments, even controlling for the choice of accelerator (e.g., CPU-only vs.
 CUDA).

+!!! note

+    Some of the features outlined in this guide require uv version 0.5.3 or later.
+If you're using an older version of uv, we recommend upgrading prior to configuring PyTorch.

 ## Installing PyTorch

 From a packaging perspective, PyTorch has a few uncommon characteristics: